elk-audio/elk-docs/documents/sushi_internal_plugins.md

 Wrapper around the famous freeverb public-domain implementation.
 Mono/stereo reverb based on a Schroeder/Moorer model with comb & allpass filters.
 The internal parameters sound best at 44.1 kHz and are usable also for 48 kHz, but not for higher sampling rates.

 The implementation does not have any smoothing of parameter values, so if those are varied continuously some glitches could be heard.
-A workaround for a common situation consists in putting the reverb 100% wet in an auxiliary track with a send/return plugin combinatio (check `misc/config_files/freeverb_aux.json` for an example).
+A workaround for a common situation consists in putting the reverb 100% wet in an auxiliary track with a send/return plugin combination (check `misc/config_files/freeverb_aux.json` for an example).

   * **uid** : "sushi.testing.freeverb"
   * **Parameters** :